AtelierSnek/snek-tech-blog/content/posts/server-build.md

 we'll go with 8/3/1 as our template.

 #### ZIL/L2ARC
-We'll also need a ZIL and L2ARC device, which we can use some SSDs for.
+We'll also need a ZIL and L2ARC device.
+Sun's old documentation recommends mirroring this device for resilience and reliability reasons.
+That seems entirely reasonable, so let's do that, too.
-We can also use these drives as a read cache.
-The recommendation is two use two mirrored drives for this for resilience reasons, so we'll do that too.
+We can also use these drives as a read cache to improve latency on popular data.
 We'll want something with relatively high IOPS for this, as well as good random IO speeds.
 In theory, we could go hog wild and get Intel Optane and never worry about it again, but that's... prohibitively expensive to put it lightly.

-Again, balancing cost and performance, 2 ✕ 500GB Seagate FireCuda 530s does the job well.
+Balancing cost and performance, 2 ✕ 500GB Seagate FireCuda 530s does the job well.
 Relatively high endurance, good random IO performance, and not too expensive.
 Two of these sets us back 600 AUD.

 #### Final Storage Configuration